Robustness Among Multiwinner Voting Rules: Preliminaries

 \section{Preliminaries}

+In this section we describe our model of elections and the voting rules that we focus on.
+We assume familiarity with classic and parameterized computational complexity theory, but we briefly recall the essential notions from the latter.
+For each positive integer $m$, we write $[m]$ to denote the set $\{1, \ldots, m\}$.

-\textbf{Elections.}\quad An election $E = (C,V)$ consists of a set of candidates $C = \{c_1, \ldots, c_m\}$ and of a collection of voters $V = (v_1, \ldots, v_n)$.
-We consider the ordinal election model, where each voter $v$ is associated with a preference order $\succ_{v}$, that is, with a ranking of the candidates from the most to the least desirable one (according to this voter).
+\paragraph{Elections.} An election $E = (C,V)$ consists of a set of candidates $C = \{c_1, \ldots, c_m\}$ and of a collection of voters $V = (v_1, \ldots, v_n)$.
+We consider the ordinal election model, where each voter $v$ is associated with a preference order $\succ_{v}$, that is, with a ranking of the candidates from the most to the least desirable one (according to this voter); we sometimes refer to preference orders as to votes.
 A multiwinner voting rule $\calR$ is a function that, given an election $E = (C,V)$ and a committee size $k$, outputs a set $\calR(E,k)$ of size-$k$ subsets of $C$, referred to as the winning committees (each of these committees ties for victory).

+\begin{remark} Sometimes when we specify a preference order, we write $A \succ B$ to denote the fact that each candidate in the set $A$ is preferred to each candidate in the set $B$, but the particular order of the candidates within these sets is irrelevant for the discussion. \end{remark}